archatelain/code-for-eco-532/poly.md

 - Write small chunks of code and test them before moving on.
 Think of coding as LEGOs.
 You need to tear every piece apart before putting them back together.
 - Keep in mind that a machine is DUMB.
 Be rigorous when naming variables and functions, as the command line will usually not tolerate approximative naming and throw an error.
-- You'll never know all the commands, so learn to search efficiently.
-In stata, you may type "help *your_command*" to access the documentation.
+- You will never know all the commands, so learn to search efficiently.
+In Stata, you may type "help *your_command*" to access the documentation for this command.

+> **The Stata "help" command*
+>
+> Open a do-file in stata and type the following piece of code:
+>
+> ```
+> help rnormal
+> ```
+>

 ## II.
 Exploring a Dataset

 We are now ready to work with a real data set and explore stata's functionalities.
-We will work with the Social, Political and Economic Event Database Project (SPEED).
+We will work with the Social, Political and Economic Event
+Database Project (SPEED).

-> ** The SPEED Database according to its authors **
+> **The SPEED Database according to its authors**
 >
 > *"SPEED is a technology-intensive effort to extract event data from a global archive of news reports covering the Post WWII era.
 It is designed to provide insights into key behavioral patterns and relationships that are valid across countries and over time.
 Within SPEED, event data is generated by human analysts using a suite of sophisticated tools to implement carefully structured and pretested protocols.
 These protocols are category-specific electronic documents that are tailored to the information needs of a particular category of events (civil unrest, property rights, electoral processes, etc.).
 SPEED data will produce insights that complement those generated by other components of the SID project (constitutional data, archival data, survey-based data, etc.) because event data generates "bottom-up" observations from news reports.
 In generating these event data SPEED leverages tens of billions of dollars that have been invested in compiling news reports from throughout the world."*